vuir/Assignment-4/docs/ai-usage-report.md

-# AI Usage Report – Assignment 3
+# AI Usage Report – Assignment 4

-This document explains exactly **how AI tools (ChatGPT + Cursor)** were used to build and improve the Assignment-3 portfolio, following the rubric categories:
+This document explains exactly **how AI Cursor** were used to build and improve the Assignment-4 portfolio, following the rubric categories:

 - Effective Use
 - Documentation of AI Use